This article is intended to provide an architect-level view of Google’s cloud-computing services - the Google Cloud Platform (GCP).

 - An application service account (which represent programs rather than users)

 Each entry is an identity with a unique string-typed id; for the first three types of entries, the id is of form

 name@domain.
 It is common for this id to also be a valid email-address for the user associated with this account - but the concept of account-id and email-address are logically separate.

 Every identity also has some associated credentials that can be used to “log in” as that identity.
 Various types of credentials are supported; the simplest of course being a plain password.
 More complex options include two-factor authentication, public keys, etc.

-See my article on Google Identity Service and Resource Management for further information on:
+See my article on Google Cloud Identity Service and Resource Management for further information on:

 - Authentication and authorization

 - Google Docs/GSuite (with respect to authentication and domain-names)

 Note that the Cloud Identity Service is intended to track moderate numbers of users, eg the employees of a company.
 Similarly, Google’s IAM service is intended for managing rights for that moderate number of users.
 If you are building the next Twitter or Uber, with millions of customer accounts, then Google’s Cloud Identity Service and IAM are not the right tools; you need a CIAM (Customer IAM) product.
 Google offers the confusingly similarly-named Google Identity Platform for that, and there are many other competing products.
 Identity Platform user accounts are completely separate from GCP access rights, and so this product (and customer account management in general) is not discussed further in this article.

 Google Docs Service (SaaS)